mautic/developer-documentation-new/docs/design/labelling.rst

 Where appropriate, combine Delete with the object - for example, Delete column or Delete row.
 See also :ref:`Clear` and :ref:`Remove`.

+.. _docs:

 Docs
 ----

 Opens a separate window containing the product documentation.

 Use as link text only for the specific link that points to the product documentation from the console menu bar.
-See also :ref:`Learn more`.
+See also :ref:`learn-more`.

+.. _done:

 Done
 ----